France reports COVID-19 patients in intensive care at new 2021 high | Health

 The number of people in intensive care units with COVID-19 in French hospitals has risen by 66 to 4,353, a new 2021 high, the health ministry reported on Saturday.

-In a separate statement, the ministry said that by Saturday 6.14 million people had received a first COVID-19 vaccine shot, or 11.7% of the adult population.
-It also published data for Friday after technical problems prevented the release of its daily report.

-The number of new positive cases of COVID-19 rose by 35,088 on Friday to 4.22 million, following an increase of 38,501 the previous day, while the cumulative death toll rose by 285 to 91,964, compared with a rise of 268 on Thursday.
-The comparable figures for Saturday were not available.
+The number of new positive cases remained on a steadily increasing trend, up by 35,327 to 4.25 million, following an increase of 35,088 on Wednesday.
+The virus' cumulative death toll rose by 185 to 92,167 compared with a rise of 285 on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)